Human Resources Blog - Spark Hire

 7. Tell me about your favorite working experience.
 Why was it your favorite?

-Not only does this question shed light on another position on their resume, it also gives the candidate a chance to explain a real work environment from the past.
+Not only does this question shed light on another position on their resume, but it also gives the candidate a chance to explain a real work environment from the past.
 You will learn so much about a candidate’s cultural preference by understanding their likes and dislikes.

 8. What did you learn about us from our website?